aber-wgr/OODISH/README.md

 # OODISH
-Pytorch implementation of Out-Of-Distribution Error Detection algorithms This repository is built for the paper 'Out of Distribution Detection in MedicalImaging via Convolutional Autoencoders' by Will Robinson.
+Pytorch implementation of Out-Of-Distribution Error Detection algorithms

 This project is primarily divided into two IronPython notebooks which can be loaded using Jupyter or your interpreter of choice.